TGuillerme/mulTree/README.md

 Citation
 -------
-If you are using this package, please cite:
+If you are using this package, please cite (if the DOI is in there, even better!):

 * Guillerme, T. & Healy, K. (**2014**). mulTree: a package for running MCMCglmm analysis on multiple trees.
 ZENODO.
 10.5281/zenodo.12902